SolarArbiter/SolarArbiter.github.io/data_model.md

 #### Probabilistic forecasts
 {: .anchor}

-The Solar Forecast Arbiter supports the specification of a full probabilistic forecast in terms of a cumulative distribution function (CDF).
-The metadata for a probabilistic forecast container is the same as for a [single-valued forecast](#single-valued-forecasts) with the addition of two attributes:
+The Solar Forecast Arbiter supports the specification of probabilistic forecasts in terms of a cumulative distribution function (CDF).
+The metadata for a probabilistic forecast container is the same as for a [forecast](#forecasts) with the addition of two attributes:

 -   *Axis* - The axis on which the CDF is specified. *x* corresponds to fixed variable values. *y* corresponds to fixed quantiles.
 -   *Points* - The fixed variable values or fixed quantiles at which the forecasts will be made.

-The CDF may be specified in terms of its variable values (the x-axis) or its in terms of its quantiles (the y-axis).
-The difference between the cases is whether the variable values or the quantiles remain the same at all forecast times.
-For a CDF specified in terms of fixed quantiles (e.g. `0.0, 0.1, ...
-0.9, 1.0`), the user forecasts each corresponding variable value (e.g. `0 MW, 1.1 MW, ...
-3.5 MW, 5 MW`).
-For a CDF specified in terms of fixed variable values (e.g. `0 MW, 1 MW, ...
-4 MW, 5 MW`), the user forecasts each corresponding quantile (e.g.
-`0.05, 0.19, ...
-0.85, 0.98`).
-In either case, the end result is a
-complete set of (variable value, quantile) pairs.
-Users may specify as many variable value or quantile *points* as is needed to accurately communicate a probablistic forecast.

 ### Aggregates